 Don't you hate it when you tell a U.S. Marshal that you didn't kill your wife and all he says is, "I don't care"?
 It's enough to make you want to jump off a dam.
 That amazing moment is one of many indelible images from The Fugitive, the 1993 blockbuster that earned Tommy Lee Jones his only Oscar (so far) and served as about the tenth reminder that Harrison Ford was among the world's biggest movie stars.
 As befits a movie with an unnecessarily complicated plot, the behind-the-scenes story of The Fugitive is just as twisty.
-Let's take the plunge.
+On the 25th anniversary of the film's release, let's take the plunge.

 1. THE STORY WENT THROUGH A LOT OF DRAFTS, INCLUDING SOME RIDICULOUS ONES.